wildfly/quickstart/README.md

         Enter the details of the new user to add.
         Realm (ApplicationRealm) :

     If the quickstart README specifies a realm, type it here.
-Otherwise, press enter to take the default `ApplicationRealm`.
+Otherwise, press enter to use the default `ApplicationRealm`.
 5. When prompted, enter the the Username and Passord.
 If the quickstart README specifies a Username nad Password, enter them here.
 Otherwise, use the default Username `quickstartUser` and Password `quickstartPassword`.

         Username : quickstartUser